 It’s not much help going off for a team-building day if the knowledge gained isn’t put to good use.
 Therefore, when everyone returns to work, it’s important to follow up with them, reviewing what they’ve learned and to look at ways that this can translate into an action plan.
 Without positive steps in place that build on the learning process, the investment into a team-building day will be wasted.
 You should also monitor how the team performs after the course and see how it has improved working practices and staff relations.
 Instigating follow-up activities and exercises will keep the learning fresh in people’s minds and ensure the investment pays off.

-Team-building is an important part of getting the best results from your staff, as they will be more confident, enjoy doing their work, and make a far more productive working unit, which can only be good for your business.
+Holiday team building activities are an important part of getting the best results from your staff, as they will be more confident, enjoy doing their work, and make a far more productive working unit, which can only be good for your business.